-The notifications system that Microsoft has developed in Windows 10 is a very useful feature, one which many smartphone users will appreciate.
-The notifications sent to you by the operating system and the apps that you have installed are a good way of always being up to date with the things that take place on your computer or with the events that are coming your way.
-However, while you might want to receive notifications from a whole series of apps, you might prefer not to be interrupted by other apps.
-For instance, on your work computer, you might not want to get notifications from the Facebook app, although you will want to get all the notifications sent by Slack.
-Here’s how to configure and block the notifications that are shared by specific apps, in Windows 10:
+Notifications help you stay up-to-date with the things that take place on your computer or with the events that are coming your way.
+However, while you might want to receive notifications from some apps, you might prefer not to be interrupted by others.
+For instance, on your business laptop, you might not want to get notifications from the Facebook app, although you want those sent by Mail, Calendar, Skype, Teams, or Slack.
+Here is how to configure and turn off app notifications in Windows 10:

-If you want to block the notifications you get from a specific app, start by opening the Settings app.
+If you want to block the notifications you get from a specific app, start by opening Settings.
 A fast way to open it is to click or tap on its shortcut from the Start Menu or to press Windows + I on your keyboard.
 In the Settings app, go to the System category.

-Now you can repeat the action above for all the apps that you want to block from sharing any notifications.
+Now you can repeat the action above for all the Windows 10 apps that you want to block from displaying notifications.

 How to access the advanced settings for the notifications that are sent by a specific app (Mail, Calendar, Skype, Facebook, etc)

-What if you don’t want to see the notification banners displayed by a certain app, or hear the sounds when a notification arrives?
-In such cases, you will have to configure the advanced notifications settings for that app.
+You may not want to see the notification banners displayed by a particular app, or hear the sounds when a notification arrives.
+In such cases, you have to configure the advanced notifications settings for that app.
 To do that, in the "Get notifications from these senders" section, click or tap on the app's name.

-How to show or hide notification banners sent by a certain app to your desktop
+How to show or hide notification banners sent by a specific app to your desktop

-When you get a notification from an app, it usually displays a banner for a short while on your desktop.
-Depending on the app's level of integration with Windows 10, some apps can show you banners that contain only written information, while others , like the Calendar app , can also include some control options.
-Regardless… banners shown by apps on your desktop are always sliding into view from the bottom right part of the screen, like in the screenshot below.
+When you get a notification from a Windows 10 app, it displays a banner for a short while on your desktop.
+Depending on the app's integration with Windows 10, it can show you banners that contain only written information, and also some control options (like the Calendar app).
+The notification banners shown by apps on the desktop always slide into view from the bottom right part of the screen.

-If you want to disable the notification banners shown by a certain app, turn Off the "Show notification banners” switch from that app's advanced notifications settings.
+If you want to disable the notification banners shown by a specific app, uncheck the "Show notification banners" option from that app's advanced notifications settings.

 How to stop a specific app from showing notifications in your Action Center

-If you w ant to block a specific app from showing notifications in your Action Center, g o to the advanced notification settings of that app.
-Then, turn Off its “Show notifications in Action Center” switch.
+If you want to block a Windows 10 app from showing notifications in the Action Center, go to the advanced notification settings of that app.
+Then, uncheck the "Show notifications in action center" setting.

-How to mute the notifications you get from a certain app
+How to mute the notification sounds you get from a Windows 10 app

-Some people want to get notifications but only in their visual form.
-As you’ve certainly noticed, most apps in Windows 10 send you notifications that are also accompanied by sounds.
-If you don’t want to hear sound notifications from a specific app, go to its advanced notifications settings and disable the option named "Play a sound when a notification arrives”.
+Some people want to get notifications, but only in their visual form.
+Most apps in Windows 10 send you notifications that are also accompanied by sounds.
+If you do not want to hear sound notifications from an app, go to its advanced notifications settings and disable the option named "Play a sound when a notification arrives."

 How to set the number of notifications an app can show in the Action Center

 How to prioritize the notifications that are displayed by an app in the Action Center

 You can also choose how important an app's notifications are.
-In the advanced notifications settings of the app you are configuring, you can set the "Priority of notifications in action center:"
+In the advanced notifications settings of the app, you can set the "Priority of notifications in action center:"

-- to be regarded as notifications with a High priority (which means that they will be shown above normal priority notifications in the Action Center),
+- to be regarded as notifications with a High priority, which means that they are shown above standard priority notifications in the Action Center;

-- or as Normal priority notifications (these notifications are shown as they come, one after the other).
+- as Normal priority notifications that are shown as they come, one after the other.

 The way Windows 10 works when it comes to the notification system is pretty neat.
-There are lots of customizations you can make, from general to very specific settings, like the ones we talked about in this tutorial.
+There are lots of customizations you can make, from general to particular settings, like the ones shown in this tutorial.
 We like the level of control you get for displaying and configuring Windows 10 notifications.
 Before closing this guide, tell us which notifications you turned off and why.
 Comment below and let's discuss.